Traditional Hanukkah Food

-Latkes, commonly known as potato pancakes, are made from shallow-fried shredded or mashed potatoes.
-This traditional Jewish food for Hanukkah leaves plenty of room for creativity, making them the perfect start to your holiday meal.
-Here are a few ways to add a modern twist to this classic recipe.
+Latkes, also known as potato pancakes, are made from shallow-fried shredded or mashed potatoes.
+Latkes are commonly served with sides such as applesauce and sour cream.
+While latkes are a quintessential traditional Hanukkah food, there is still plenty of room for creativity.
+Here are a few ways to add a twist to this classic recipe.

 - Substitute traditional potatoes with sweet potatoes

 - Incorporate unusual spices such as ginger, curry, or Cajun seasoning

 - Go sweet by topping with toasted marshmallows, coconut, or fruit compote